Outdoor activities for preschoolers should not be taken for granted.

 There are options that come with poles, more like a traditional tent, however set-up is still quite simple.

-Encourage your preschooler to think about things they might like to take on their camping trip.
+Encourage your preschooler to think about things he might like to take on his camping trip.

-Or just let them play with some friends while you are a quiet observer.
-Your child may surprise you with their creativity.
+Or just let him play with some friends and while you are a quiet observer.
+Your child may surprise you with his creativity.

-My children loved playing with their pop up tent.
+My children love playing with their pop up tent.

-They pretended it was a car, turned it into a ball pit, an airplane and a wrestling ring!
+They have pretended it’s a car, turned it into a ball pit, an airplane and a wrestling ring!

 You can even get a space themed tent and tunnel set so it could become a rocket ship that takes the camping trip to an undiscovered planet!